Last updated: February 2020

 Rather than limit assistance towards the costs of noise insulation to homes affected by development, where the resultant exposure level is greater than 63dB Leq, provision has now been extended to homes affected by airspace changes.
 In addition, the Government requires that airspace change sponsors should give consideration to whether compensation might form part of an appropriate package of measures to address the noise impacts of a change.

 AEF broadly welcomes these changes, but we note that compensation is left largely to the discretion of airports or other change sponsors.
 In addition, we regard the noise thresholds as too high; unless they are located in the immediate vicinity of the airport, few households are likely to qualify.
 Increased frequency of noise events from aircraft meanwhile appear to be out of scope for compensation given that this does not constitute an ‘airspace change’.

-The creation of an Independent Commission on Civil Aviation Noise (ICCAN) by June 2018
+Independent Commission on Civil Aviation Noise (ICCAN)

-A new requirement for options analysis in permanent airspace change proposals
+The requirement for options analysis in permanent airspace change proposals

 Put simply, each option is assessed separately against the change sponsor’s Statement of Need, while simultaneously taking environmental impacts into account.
 The different options are then compared and contrasted to identify the option that best meets the objectives, while limiting environmental impacts as far as practical.
 The options appraisal must also now include assessing a “do-nothing” approach against other options.